 Crochet Aster Flower Pattern – Round 4

-In the first round work all your stitches in the back loops of sc only.
+In this round work all your stitches in the back loops of sc only.

-Sl st back to where you started (same loop as you began) and then sl st to the back loop of the next st*
+Step 5.
+Sl st back to where you started (same loop as you began).

 That’s first petal made.
-Repeat from pattern from * to * untill you have 10 petals
+Repeat Steps 1 to 5 untill you have 10 petals.

 Round 4 finished